Ahmed-Mahjoub/Algorithmic_trading/README.md

 ## LR Model
 ![Actual returns vs Strategy returns_2](https://user-images.githubusercontent.com/83678373/135794166-fcbdcdc1-d36b-4560-b7c2-04aa1d154df0.png)

-Notice that our SVM model performed well from the beginning of the period until early in 2019.
-That’s when the actual and predicted returns start to slightly  differ.
+The above model performed well from the beginning of the period until early in 2020.
+That’s when the actual and predicted returns start to greatly differ.